You are here

 The following are acceptable as proof of full vaccination:

 - Vaccination card (which includes name of person vaccinated, type of vaccine provided and date last dose administered), or a photo of the vaccine card

 - Documentation of vaccination from a healthcare provider electronic health record

 - For an individual who was vaccinated outside of the United States, a reasonable equivalent of any of the above.

-Patrons unable to be vaccinated, including children under 12 and people with a medical or religious exemption, will be required to show proof of a negative COVID-19 PCR test within 72 hours prior to the performance.
+Patrons unable to be vaccinated, including people with a medical or religious exemption, will be required to show proof of a negative COVID-19 PCR or provider-administered antigen test within 72 hours prior to the performance.
 Home or self-administered tests will not be accepted.